MatejGadjo/logonyte/README.md

-# Getting Started with Create React App
+# Getting Started with LogoNyte

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to LogoNyte!
+LogoNyte is a React web application designed to create, manage, and showcase logos.
+Below are the instructions to get started with the app.

+## Installation

+To install LogoNyte, follow these steps:

+1. Clone the repository to your local machine using git clone.
+2. Navigate to the project directory.
+3. Install dependencies by running `npm install`.

 ## Available Scripts